AlexanderThiele/thiele.dev-website/content/posts/2019-03-15---Hello-world.md

 tags:
   - "Gatsby"
   - "Firebase"
+  - "CircleCI"
-description: "Hello world to test GatsbyJs with Firebase Hosting!"
+description: "Hello world to test GatsbyJs with Firebase Hosting & CircleCI!"
 ---

 Hello World!

-This is a test to try out Gatsby combined with Firebase Hosting.
+First blog post to test Gatsby combined with Firebase Hosting & CircleCI.

+ ## GatsbyJs
+Gatsby seems to be super easy to create static pages like this one.
+I used a themed template from their website and it worked out of the box.
+It was quite complicated to add LinkedIn to the left sidebar but it worked in the end.

+This website/blog is also available [on github](https://github.com/AlexanderThiele/thiele.dev-website)!
+It's forked from the template and a little bit adjusted.

  ## Firebase Hosting
 Hosting seems very easy by just typing firebase deploy.
 HTTPS is included which makes it hassle free 🥳

- ## GatsbyJs
-Gatsby seems to be super easy to create static pages like this one.
-I used a themed template from their website.
-It was quite complicated to add LinkedIn to the left sidebar but in the end it worked.
+You can also automate your deployments with CircleCI, Jenkins etc.

- ## Github
+ ## CircleCI
-Everything is saved on Github 🥰
+I used CircleCI to automatically generate all static pages and deploy all changes to Firebase Hosting when a new commit appears on master.

+CirlceCI is super powerful and easy to use.
+I can definitely recommend it for your CI/CD!

+### Thanks!